-12 What are the main ongoing conditions of a wealth management licence?
+What are the main ongoing conditions of a wealth management licence?

-Under the FinSA, wealth managers are required, similarly to other financial service providers, inter alia, to be affiliated with a mediation body (ombudsman) recognised by the Swiss Federal Department of Finance (FDF) - unless they only provide services to institutional and per se professional clients - and ensure that the individuals providing financial services (the 'client advisers') have technical knowledge and follow appropriate training.
+A wealth manager must comply with the licensing conditions set out above on a continuous basis, in particular in terms of guarantee of irreproachable activity, respectively appropriate organisational structure, minimum equity and conduct requirements.
+In addition, under the FinSA, wealth managers are further required, similarly to other financial service providers, inter alia, to be affiliated with a mediation body (ombudsman) recognised by the Swiss Federal Department of Finance (FDF) - unless they only provide services to institutional and per se professional clients - and ensure that the individuals providing financial services (the 'client advisers') have the technical knowledge and follow appropriate training.

-As at 18 May 2021, nine mediation bodies had been recognised by the FDF.
+As at 1 June 2023, eight mediation bodies had been recognised by the FDF.